Mamba-Spirit/PDGUIW/README.md

 # Project in progress ...
 Ne vous emballez, ce n'est pas encore terminé ;)
-Need to manage: phone number length, search warning when no box is filled, case-sensitive management and much more.
+Need to manage: phone number length, phone number characteres, search warning when no box is filled, case-sensitive management and much more.